Japan's Takagi Wins Speed Skating Gold at Beijing Olympics

 Her victory in the event, with an Olympic record of 1 minute, 13.19 seconds, came after she won silver medals in the 500 meter and 1,500 meter races, as well as the speed skating pursuit.

-Japan's medal haul at the Beijing Olympics rose to 15--three golds, five silvers and seven bronzes--renewing its Winter Olympic record.
+In women's figure skating, Japan's Kaori Sakamoto grabbed bronze, while Russian skater Anna Shcherbakova won gold.

-"I started this Olympics in a difficult situation, but I was able to give it my all in the end," Takagi said.
+Japan also won the bronze medal in the men's Nordic combined team competition.

-She now has the most medals in the Beijing Games among Japanese athletes, after having competed in five events.
+Japan's medal haul at the Beijing Olympics rose to 17--three golds, five silvers and nine bronzes--renewing its Winter Olympic record.

 [Copyright The Jiji Press, Ltd.]